SiestaStudio/SiestaStudio.github.io/pages/privacy.md

 According with the official standards, browsers should be block third party cookies by default, but almost all permit them.

 > When it makes an unverifiable transaction, a user agent MUST disable
-> all cookie processing (i.e., MUST NOT send cookies, andJemima Khan MUST NOT
+> all cookie processing (i.e., MUST NOT send cookies, and MUST NOT
 > accept any received cookies) if the transaction is to a third-party
 > host.
 >